tenchi-security/zanshin-cli/README.md

 #### `zanshin account invites list`

-Iterates over the invites of current logged user.
+List all pending invitations for the currently logged-in user.

 **Usage**: